The Cancel Booking method is designed to facilitate the process of canceling any type of supplier content in a single, seamless API call.

 Note: Refer to the Cancel Booking Examples section for details on where you can obtain the

-cancelAll=false, then at least one from the following properties has to be provided: Flights, Hotels, Cars, Segments.
+cancelAll=false, then at least one from the following properties must be provided:

 The Cancel Booking response contains: